 Version Change Description Approved 1.5 Minor changes to improve clarity Section 10. administrative amendments to improve clarity around the escalation of appeals.
-21 July 2017 2.0 Updated to ensure alignment with Academic Board National Code 2017 updates 14 June 2018 3.0 Title of policy changed to drop leading "Student" so that prospective students not excluded 3 December 2019 Updated to include agents, third parties and prospective students in the scope Domestic and international students have access to the same external review and international can also choose OSO Change to the independent external reviewer from Resolution Institute to IHEA.
+21 July 2017 2.0 Updated to ensure alignment with Academic Board National Code 2017 updates 14 June 2018 3.0 Title of policy changed to drop leading "Student" so that prospective students not excluded Board of Directors 3 December 2019 Updated to include agents, third parties and prospective students in the scope Domestic and international students have access to the same external review and international can also choose OSO Change to the independent external reviewer from Resolution Institute to IHEA.
 3.1 Clarification of timeframes for students to appeal CEO 20 March 2020 3.2 Minor clarification changes.
 CEO Addition of Publication and Training section 8.
-12 June 2020 3.3 Amendment to s4.6 Cost of lodging a grievance or appeal and CEO reformatting 10 September 2021 3.4 Minor changes to the job titles and extension of review date CEO 11 July 2023 4.0 Stage 1 to 4 of the grievance/ appeals have been elaborated with the responses and timeframes.
-External review/ appeal process and contact details have been updated.
+12 June 2020 3.3 Amendment to s4.6 Cost of lodging a grievance or appeal and reformatting CEO 10 September 2021 3.4 Minor changes to the job titles and extension of review date CEO 11 July 2023 4.0 Stage 1 to 4 of the grievance/ appeals have been elaborated with the responses and timeframes.
+External review/ appeal process and contact details have been undeted.
+A flow short has been included for the elapin.
+(BOD) details have been updated.
 A flow chart has been included for the clarity of the process.
-Policy has been divided into Academic and Non- academic grievances policy and procedure.
-A single policy for grievance 20 November 2024 has now been separated into Academic and Non-academic.
-4.1 National Student Ombudsman details added.
-16 April 2025 CEO 4.2 Section 6.4 stage 2 has been updated to be explicit on 20 days to appeal time.
-BOD tine.
-20 June 2025 4.3 At each stage, how to apply has been included.
-Introductory statement in Stage 4 section on the relevant bodies who do the external review, and how the students contact them is included.
-04 July 2025
+Policy has been divided into Academic and Non- Academic Board academic grievances policy and procedure.
+A single policy for grievance has now been separated into Academic and Non-academic.
+29 November 2024